audioxide/data/data/posts/20170830-reviews-queens-of-the-stone-age-villains.md

   - "#86a9a5"
   - "#FFF"
 pullquote: A distinct lack of thump
 summary: Mark Ronson’s production makes things sound pristine, which is impressive from a technical standpoint but not always appropriate.
-It makes the music sound kitschy, like a gigantic quiff's greatest hits.
+It makes the music sound kitschy, like a gigantic quiff’s greatest hits.
 Which all seems a bit unnecessary given that Josh Homme could slur his way through a phonebook and still be the coolest man in the room.
 week: 113
-blurb: Mark Ronson's production is pristine, which while technically impressive feels inappropriate.
-The music sounds kitschy, like a gigantic quiff's greatest hits.
+blurb: Mark Ronson’s production is pristine, which while technically impressive feels inappropriate.
+The music sounds kitschy, like a gigantic quiff’s greatest hits.
 artistMBID: 7dc8f5bd-9d0b-4087-9f73-dc164950bbd8
 albumMBID: 7e7270ae-a73a-48e2-a8a6-20e1112e21f8
 artistLink: https://store.qotsa.com/